Singapore Gulf Bank's launch amid wealth flows

-One Singapore bank launched in the Gulf amid booming wealth flows from Asia – then came the Iran crisis
+Singapore Gulf Bank launched amid booming wealth flows from Asia – then came the Iran crisis

 Bank is set up by Whampoa family office and Bahrain’s sovereign wealth fund